Organic Chemistry: A Comprehensive Guide

 Aromatic Hydrocarbons

-Benzene (\( \ce{C6H6} \)) has a stable ring with alternating double bonds:
+Benzene (\( \ce{C6H6} \)) with a stable ring structure.

 Functional Groups